openstreetmap/osmdbt/README.md

 * All programs will write files under different names or in separate directories, sync the files and only then move them into place atomically.
   After that directories are synced.
+* After diff and state files are created in the `tmp_dir`, before they are moved to the `changes_dir`, a file `osmdbt-create-diff.lock` is created in `tmp_dir`.
+This is removed after `osmdbt-create-diff` finished moving all state and diff files to their final place and appending the `.done` suffix to the log file(s).
+If this is left lying around, `osmdbt-create-diff` will not run any more and the sysadmin needs to intervene.

 ## External processing needed